 Women, Business and the Law builds on the growing body of research and empirical evidence that stresses the importance of the legal and institutional framework in shaping women's economic rights and opportunities and improving gender equality.
 Research has called into question the notion that economic growth alone increases gender equality.
-Continuous policy commitments to gender equality might be required to achieve it.
+Continuous policy commitments to gender equality might be required to achieve it.5

 Gender equality favors a variety of positive development outcomes.
 In Colombia women who own property are in a better bargaining position at home, where they are more likely to be able to move freely, negotiate the right to work and control their income.
 Women's access to land has also been linked to gains in family welfare, including children's health.

 Moreover, unequal rights for women have adverse effects on women entrepreneurs.

 In economies where husbands can prohibit their wives from working, women are less likely to have formal accounts, savings or credit.
 The same is true in economies with a higher prevalence of violence against women.
-But if married women can choose where to live in the same way as married men and are not legally required to obey their husbands, they are more likely to use formal financial products.
+But if married women can choose where to live in the same way as married men and are not legally required to obey their husbands, they are more likely to use formal financial products.8

 The gender asset gap, which has been well documented, can also undermine women's bargaining power and capacity to engage in economic activities.
 Access to formal credit relies heavily on asset-based lending.
 A recent survey of banks in Ghana found that they strongly prefer land and buildings as collateral.
-If women have unequal property rights, they are constrained in their ability to use property as collateral, limiting their access to credit.
+However, we will be unequal property rights, they are constrained in their ability to use property as collateral, limiting their access to credit.
 Where that is the case, reputation collateral such as records of successful loan repayments to microfinance institutions or retailers may help women build their credit histories and ultimately access finance.

 Workplace and labor regulations also affect women's opportunities and outcomes.
 Restrictions on the hours that women can work or the industries where they can work can limit their ability to get the jobs they want.
-In Taiwan, China, working hour restrictions reduced the number of hours that women work, while maternity benefits increased women's labor force participation.
+In Taiwan, China, working hour restrictions reduced the number of hours that women work, while maternity benefits increased women's labor force participation.13

 But personal income tax liability can affect workers' decisions about how much or whether to work.
 Women, particularly those who are married, are more negatively affected by income tax rules.
-In contrast, childcare subsidies such as tax credits and the availability of childcare increase women's participation in the labor force.
+14 In contrast, childcare subsidies such as tax credits and the availability of childcare increase women's participation in the labor force.
+15

-Legal formalities and litigation costs-direct and incidental discourage poor people-regardless of their gender-from accessing courts.
-Even for relatively simple disputes, legal formalities are associated with less contract enforcement, longer cases and perceptions of lower-quality justice.
-Onestop shops such as small claims courts can improve access to justice for men and women.
+Legal formalities and litigation costs-direct and incidental-discourage poor people-regardless of their gender-from accessing courts.
+16 Even for relatively simple disputes, legal formalities are associated with less contract enforcement, longer cases and perceptions of lower-quality justice.
+17 Onestop shops such as small claims courts can improve access to justice for men and women.
+18 between gender-based legal differences and outcomes for women.
+Women, Business and the Law and the 50 Years of Women's Legal Rights database can be used together to study these links over time.